Skip to content

 3. Click "Run workflow"

-4. Fill in the required parameters:
+4. Fill in the required parameter:

 • Flavor: Choose from ubuntu, arch, alpine, debian, or opensuse